quetalse/inline-edit-react/README.md

 - Highlight editable area;
 - Enabling editing mode by clicking;
 - Saving changes by Enter;
-- Success and error handlers.
+- Success and error handlers;
+- Choose of text alignment in the container.

 ### Important links: